Management PostgreSQL store

 -e '/^[[:space:]]*SELECT/d' data.sql > data.sql

-1. Generate database schema from Sqlite backup
+1. Generate database schema from SQLite backup

 sqlite3 backup/store.db '.schema' > schema.sql

-1. Create Sqlite database with Postgres exported data
+1. Create SQLite database with Postgres exported data

 sqlite3 store.db '.read schema.sql' && sqlite3 store.db '.read data.sql'

-1. Copy db to the management container
+1. Copy db to the container

 docker compose cp store.db management:/var/lib/netbird/store.db